 So I went back to the room and ordered, and a while later my room phone rang.

 "Hello sir, you have a pizza delivery at reception" - Troy was putting on his professional voice again.

 I went down and he was back to "heeeey man", happily started eating his pizza and I went back to the room to eat mine.

 He wasn't going to be at the hotel again when I was there, so later I went down to ask him how the pizza was and thanked him for helping me out with the room and the tour, and probably gave him a fist bump, I can't remember.

 Having done the sightseeing tour, I pretty much just had to wait for the show now.
 L.A. has various theme parks, and obviously the beaches, but I had no interest in any of that.
-It was an F1 race weekend, coincidentally the US Grand Prix so it would be on that a practical time, so I was going to watch that and head out to the show later.
+It was an F1 race weekend, coincidentally the US Grand Prix so it would be on at a practical time, so I was going to watch that and head out to the show later.
 But first, I wanted to try and get some pictures of the Hollywood sign.